 -I’m thankful it wasn’t me.

 -I’m thankful I didn’t end up with him.
 Since I am goal-oriented, his happy-go-lucky ways and over-dependence on parents would be a source of argument for him and me.
-He didn’t finish school and wasn’t looking to get a job yet.
+He didn’t finish school and wasn’t even looking to get a job yet.
 Plus the fact na he got a girl pregnant.
 Uh, would you say he knew what RESPONSIBILITY meant?

 -God kept me safe from further heartache because he clearly was not His will for me.
 Just because he comes from a Christian family and goes to a Christian church does not mean he is a committed follower of Christ.
 I’m not saying you judge every prospective guy and his walk with Jesus.
 Instead of focusing on finding “the one” in church, focus on THE ONE TRUE GOD.